modabas/lab-dapr-with-famous-actors-take2/README.md

 But since this is a .Net project, we can cast most famous actors for our project by utilizing Microsoft Orleans for our dapr enabled services.
 Since Orleans is around for much longer, it has many more features not yet implemented by Dapr actors.

 ## Outbox Pattern:
-Whenever data is written to a table in Postgres db, an event can be written to an outbox table in same Postgres Db but in a different schema within same DbTransaction.
-Records in outbox table are processed seperately and published to Dapr.
+Whenever data is written to a table in Postgres db, an event can be written to an outbox table in same Postgres Db within same DbTransaction.

+## Change Data Capture:
+When a record is added to outbox table, a listener service is notified via [Postgres Logical Replication](https://www.npgsql.org/doc/replication.html) which processes and publishes said record to Dapr.

 ## Debugging:
 [Dapr Sidekick for .Net](https://github.com/man-group/dapr-sidekick-dotnet) helps immensely to setting up a Dapr enabled .Net application project and also debugging experience.